meteor/vue-tutorial/tutorial/simple-todos/12-deploying.md

 The best place to run your Meteor app is [Galaxy](https://www.meteor.com/hosting).
 Galaxy offers free trial, so you can use up to 4 GBs without any cost for 30 days.
 Cool, right?

 > If you have any trouble on this step you should send an email to Galaxy support and they are going to help you, send your message to `support@meteor.com`.
 Try to explain in details what is the issue and you are going to receive help as soon as possible.
-Also make sure you include in the subject: `React Tutorial` so you know where are you coming from.
+Also make sure you include in the subject: `Vue Tutorial` so you know where are you coming from.

 ## 12.1: Create your account